willforde/urlquick/docs/index.rst

 .. autodata:: urlquick.MAX_AGE
 .. data:: urlquick.CACHE_LOCATION

-    Location to store the cache files.
-Defaults to current working directory.
-Will create a ".cache" subdirectory.
+    Location of the cache files.
+Defaults to the current working directory.
+It Will create a ".cache" subdirectory.

 .. autofunction:: urlquick.request
 .. autofunction:: urlquick.get